andrewh1978/px-deploy/README.md

-                             deploys a set of apps and a migration template. px-backup                    A single Kubernetes cluster with Portworx and PX-Backup via Helm installed px-fio-example               An example fio benchmark on a gp2 disk and a Portworx volume on a gp2 disk px-ibm-oem                   A single Openshift 3.11 cluster with Portworx installed with IBM OEM license px-vs-storageos-fio-example  An example fio benchmark on a gp2 disk, a Portworx volume on a gp2 disk, and a StorageOS volume on a gp2 disk px-with-gui                  A single K8s cluster with Portworx, Lighthouse and VNC access to access the Lighthouse UI for demo purposes px                           A single Kubernetes cluster with Portworx installed storageos                    A single Kubernetes cluster with StorageOS installed training                     Deploys training clusters
+                             deploys a set of apps and a migration template. px-backup                    A single Kubernetes cluster with Portworx and PX-Backup via Helm installed px-fio-example               An example fio benchmark on a gp2 disk and a Portworx volume on a gp2 disk px-vs-storageos-fio-example  An example fio benchmark on a gp2 disk, a Portworx volume on a gp2 disk, and a StorageOS volume on a gp2 disk px                           A single Kubernetes cluster with Portworx installed storageos                    A single Kubernetes cluster with StorageOS installed training                     Deploys training clusters